hyperstack-org/hyperstack/docs/action_cable_quickstart.md

 Fire up rails with `bundle exec rails s` and open your app in a couple of browsers.
 As data changes you should see them all updating together.

-You can also fire up a rails console, and then for example do a `Article.new.save` and again see any browsers firing up.
+You can also fire up a rails console, and then for example do a `Word.new(text: "Hello").save` and again see any browsers updating.

+If you want to go into more details with example check out [words-example](/docs/words-example.md)